akshell/docs/ref/core/db.rst

    variable.

 Check constraint
-   an expression which must evaluate to ``true`` for each tuple of the relation variable body. ``text`` (``text`` is not empty) or ``id
+   An expression which must evaluate to ``true`` for each tuple of the relation variable body. ``text`` (``text`` is not empty) or ``id
    % 1 == 0`` (``id`` is integer) can be check constraints of the
    ``Post`` variable.